-- an exchange rate of HK\$7.80 to A\$1.00; - the value of a Wah Nam International Share being HK\$1.69; - the issue of 30 Wah Nam International Shares for each Brockman Resources Share held pursuant to the Offer; - the issue of 6 Wah Nam International Share for each FerrAus Share held pursuant to the FerrAus Offer; - the issue of 15 million Wah Nam International Shares pursuant to the Prospectus at an issue price of A\$0.20, raising A\$3 million before costs;

-- costs associated with the issue of Wah Nam International Shares: - assuming the IPO is oversubscribed and the Offer and the FerrAus Offer are successful, of HK\$40.5 million; - assuming the IPO is oversubscribed and the Offer is successful, of HK\$32.9 million; - assuming the IPO is oversubscribed and the FerrAus Offer is successful, of HK\$22.1 million, and - assuming the IPO is oversubscribed and neither the Offer nor the FerrAus Offer are successful, of HK\$14.5 million; - the accounting policies adopted by each company have been applied.
-Following acquisition, Wah Nam International will apply consistent policies across the Combined Group; and - the balance sheets of Brockman Resources and FerrAus are based on the latest audited financial statements as at 30 June 2010, updated for any significant subsequent events obtained from publicly available information.
+- an exchange rate of HK\$7.80 to A\$1.00; - the value of a Wah Nam International Share being HK\$1.69; - the issue of 30 Wah Nam International Shares for each Brockman Resources Share held (and based on 149,303,151 Brockman Resources Shares) pursuant to the Offer; - the issue of 6 Wah Nam International Share for each FerrAus Share held (and based on 213,225,890 FerrAus Shares) pursuant to the FerrAus Offer; - the issue of 15 million Wah Nam International Shares pursuant to the Prospectus at an issue price of A\$0.20, raising A\$3 million before costs; - costs associated with the issue of Wah Nam International Shares: - assuming the IPO is oversubscribed and the Offer and the FerrAus Offer are successful, of HK\$40.5 million; - assuming the IPO is oversubscribed and the Offer is successful, of HK\$32.9 million; - assuming the IPO is oversubscribed and the FerrAus Offer is successful, of HK\$22.1 million; and - assuming the IPO is oversubscribed and neither the Offer nor the FerrAus Offer are successful, of HK\$14.5 million; - the accounting policies adopted by each company have been applied.
+Currently FerrAus capitalises exploration and evaluation expenditure whilst Brockman and Wah Nam International do not.
+As at 30 June 2010 FerrAus has a balance of A\$55.2 million that has been capitalised.
+After gaining effective control of Brockman Resources and/or FerrAus, Wah Nam International will apply consistent policies across the Combined Group; and - the balance sheets of Brockman Resources and FerrAus are based on the latest audited financial statements as at 30 June 2010.
+Consideration was given to any significant subsequent events obtained from publicly available information but no adjustments were made based on the information that was announced.